rickosborne/cascades/md/18-2-8-daybreak.md

 She got her turn in the middle lavatory, but exited a moment after.
 She approached us and whispered something into Terry's ear.
 He frowned and nodded, heading back to check it.
-The suited man walked back to his seat somewhere around 20 on the port side, allowing the business woman to take his lavatory closest to the exit door.
+The suited man walked back to his seat somewhere around 20 on the port side, allowing the businesswoman to take the lavatory closest to the exit door.
 The young woman in paisley exited and returned to her seat in the Smoking section.

 Terry stepped back out of the middle door and beckoned me over.